How valuations affect land tax

 Land tax applies to the total taxable value of your land.
 For each parcel of land, this is generally the average of your land valuation for the current tax year and previous two years.

 If a parcel of land was only recently created (e.g. by subdivision or amalgamation), we will use the averaging factor to determine the averaged value.
-Find out more about calculating the taxable value of land.

 If you own multiple properties in Queensland, the total taxable value is calculated by combining the taxable value of each property.